Updated on March 1, 2017

 Angela Christiano Patent December 2015

 Our follicle friend Dr. Angela Christiano was granted a patent for the use of JAK inhibitors for hair growth this month.
 The patent is titled “Methods for treating hair loss disorders.”
 Below that patent you will also notice that Dr. Christiano received another patent this year for “Methods for compact aggregation of dermal cells.”
 The co-inventor of that patent is none other than Colin Jahoda.
 That’s really exciting news to me and perhaps this invention is tied to Rapunzel, which is the name of the company that Dr. Christiano has created to offer a cellular based hair therapy injection.
-We know that Dr. Christiano, and Dr. Jahoda especially, have been working on dermal papillae culturing and 3D culturing for a long time.
+We know that Dr. Christiano, and Dr. Jahoda especially, have been working on dermal papilla culturing and 3D culturing for a long time.
 If they have updated a patent for that cause there’s a strong reason to believe they have something that works well.

 Theracell’s Mystery Product

-In the last edition of Weekly Thoughts I mentioned that a new intriguing webpage had popped up on Theracell’s site.
+In the last edition of Weekly Thoughts, I mentioned that a new intriguing webpage had popped up on Theracell’s site.
 The page depicted a product titled “Stem Hair + EGFM.”
 Originally the page contained an “add to cart” button and a price of 1200€.
 That has since been removed from the page.
-Because of the price and the image on the webpage, which was a small box with the Theracell logo on it, I assumed this was some kind of product you could purchase and get it injected by a local doctor.
+Because of the price and the image on the webpage, which was a small box with the Theracell logo on it, I assumed this was some kind of product you could purchase and receive and get injected by a local doctor.
 However, I now believe that this could be the cell based product for hair growth that is mentioned on Theracell’s website.

 Here’s why: The Stem Hair webpage mentions that this new product contains “Autologous Stem Cells with Platelet Growth Factors.”
 Autologous means that the stem cells are coming from a person’s body and being put back into the same person’s body.
 Like Replicel, for example.
 That means it is not a product you can just order from New York and get delivered to you.
-The other reason is that I received an email back from the scientific director at Theracell and she told me that the Stem Hair product is in preclinical stage which will complete within 12 months.
-That is the same response that she has given when previously asked about the cell-based hair treatment TC-CT-12131 which is mentioned on Theracell’s website.
+The other reason, is that I received an email back from the scientific director at Theracell and she told me that the Stem Hair product is in preclinical stage which will complete within 12 months.
+That is the same response that she has given when previously asked about the cell-based hair treatment TC-CT-12131 which is described on Theracell’s website.
 This new webpage is probably a minor development, but it does raise a few questions for me.